radjaaaxp/radjaaaxp/README.md

 ## Professional Objective

-To continuously improve as a Frontend and Game Developer by delivering high-quality, maintainable, and performance-oriented applications and interactive systems.
+To continuously develop high-quality, maintainable, and efficient applications in both frontend and game development environments.